vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 1. Test Case: `new Japanese Animals`<br>
     Expected: an empty Deck named Japanese Animals created and displayed in the DeckList panel.
 Status message to say "New deck added: Japanese Animals"

+2. Other incorrect commands:
+    - `new` without providing the name of the deck

 ### 7.4 Removing a deck